Tom Lohr is a futurist and hates cleaning. He is still waiting for his flying car.

 What Took So Long?

-After years of study, haggling and lobbying, the Federal Communications Commission gave the go ahead to significantly increase the available bandwidth for wireless transmissions.
-Previously, smart phones operated in microwave frequency.
-The new chunk of available bandwidth moves up in frequency, allowing 5G service operate in the millimeter range.
+After years of study, haggling and lobbying, the Federal Communications Commission gave the go-ahead to significantly increase the available bandwidth for wireless transmissions.
+Previously, smartphones operated in the microwave frequency.
+The new chunk of available bandwidth moves up in frequency, allowing 5G service to operate in the millimeter range.
 Millimeter communication has a lot of upside, but some drawbacks as well.
 More on that later.

 So when will 5G service be available?
 Now...if you are lucky enough to live in one of the selected cities that it has been rolled out in; and that is not many.
 Not that it matters anyway, there are very few 5G capable smart devices on the market at present.
 The chosen cities went live with 5G in late 2018, and there is a lot of hubris about it being available to much of the United States by the time 2020 rolls around.

 With 5G being the subject of water-cooler conversations across the nation, you have to be asking yourself: what will 5G do for me and how will it affect my life?
 If you want data speeds and latency rates and other deep technical info, there are a lot of tech blogs that will help you understand the finer points of 5G service.
 But of the average person in the United States, here is what you can expect:

 At least in the beginning anyway.
 There will be some financial barriers for many to relish 5G service.
 Most carriers are going to charge extra if you want the hyper-fast service that 5G promises.
 That promise is all over the chart as far as how much of an improvement it will be, but it will be a serious and noticeable improvement.
 Once you see someone use it, you will want it.
 But how big of a hit it will be on already pricey phone plans is unknown, but expect it to be an amount that will make you wonder if you really need 5G.